Last Updated on October 3, 2023

 The Upside Down Cross Symbolism

-Catholics consider the inverted cross a symbol of humility because it depicts St. Peter’s modest love and respect for Jesus Christ.
+The inverted cross holds significance in Catholicism, symbolizing humility and St. Peter’s love and respect for Jesus Christ.

 Apostle Peter